c0ff33-b34n/material_transitions_flutter/README.md

 - Fade Through transition between bottom app bar actions

-The starter code is available on the default `starter` branch, and the complete code is available on the `complete` branch, which can you can checkout by running `git checkout complete`.
+The starter code is available on the default `starter` branch, and the complete code is available on `main` branch.

 | Android | iOS |
 |----|----|